uga-libraries/GitHub_Standards/Coding_Resources.md

 ## [UGA Libraries GitHub](https://github.com/uga-libraries)

-Any code you write that will be used for UGA Libraries should be included here.
+Any code that is used by UGA Libraries should be included here.
+It can also be used for policies and workflow document to have version control and for easy sharing outside UGA.
 The default is to make it a public repository, unless there is secure information as part of the script.
 Use the standards within this repository to get the best use out of GitHub.